Differentiable graph-structured models for inverse design of lattice materials: Introduction

+More specifically, using message passing, we construct a differentiable forward model that predicts mechanical properties of lattice materials, which is then used in reverse through the application of automatic differentiation to change local lattice properties -- such as the cross-sectional area, parent material composition, and node positions of individual beams -- until a lattice structure with a set of desired global mechanical properties has been found (\cref{fig:intro}).
+Furthermore, by combining this inverse-design approach with a technique from computational neuroscience called ‘surrogate gradient’ \cite{neftci2019surrogate}, removal or addition of beams to the lattice using gradient information during inverse-design is enabled, opening up the possibility to quickly move through a huge space of candidate designs.

+Conceptually, the introduced approach is inspired by recent work using GNNs to predict mechanical properties of periodic metamaterials.
+This was done by training said GNN only on the periodic unit cell structure \cite{ross2021using}.
+Our work extends this by enabling real-time structural feedback and inverse design for arbitrary aperiodic lattices, including complicated irregular topologies with local defects as found in natural materials.

 In the following, we first provide a brief description of the methods used to model and characterize lattice materials.
-Afterwards, we introduce the general idea of our proposed inverse design methodology, which we denote as 'differentiable lattices' in the following.
-Finally, two realizations of differentiable lattices will be presented, one based on an exact finite element method and one using an approximate model, i.e., a GNN trained on simulated data.
-Our initial focus is on two-dimensional lattices for simplicity, though the methodology is easily transferred to three-dimensionally architectured designs.
+Afterwards, we introduce the general idea of our proposed inverse design methodology, which we denote as `differentiable lattices' in the following.
+Finally, two realizations of differentiable lattices will be presented, one based on an exact finite element method (requiring no training on data) and one using an approximate surrogate model, i.e., a GNN trained on simulated data.
+With both realizations, we demonstrate inverse design via gradient descent.
+Our initial focus is on the in-plane elastic properties of two-dimensional lattices for simplicity, though the methodology is easily transferred to three-dimensionally architectured designs.